- Scientific name

 Threats

 Habitat destruction and abandoning are the main threats to seminatural grasslands including the calcareous ones.
-The most important process is probably overgrowing due to ceased grazing/mowing of old seminatural grasslands as part of intensification of agriculture.
-Further modern cultivation methods like use of fertilizers, pesticides and ploughing.
-Also in some places changed land use with the construction of roads, industrial areas, settlements etc. Airborne nitrogen deposition is another significant threat.
-Decline is expected to continue, as at least the areas of seminatural grasslands are of little economic importance in modern agriculture.
-Most CHEG grasslands (see Population and trends) are among types assessed as VU, EN or CR in the EU Red List of habitats (Jansen
+The most important process is probably withgrowing due to ceased grazing/mowing of old seminatural grasslands as part of intensification of agriculture.
+Further modern cultivation methods like use of fertilizers, pesticides and plowing.
+Also some places changed land use with the construction of roads, industrial areas, settlements etc. Decline is expected to continue, as at least the areas of seminatural grasslands are of little economic importance in modern agriculture.
+Most CHEG grasslands (see Population and trends) are among types redlisted as VU, EN or CR in the EU red list of habitats (Jansen et al. 2016).

 Conservation Actions